ForgeFlow/ao-odoo/ao_stock/README.rst

 * New report *Inventory (Blank Quantity)* which do not print the qty in each line so it could be filled up by pencil.
 * Delivery Slip report sorted by source location.
+* Able to access picking from stock move form view.

 Credits
 =======